 You’ll do best if you can figure out how to produce useful idioms that can help solve wide classes of problems.

-Many models are linear with respect to some of their parameters and input streams.
-This means, among other things, that when we multiply the input by a constant K, the output also increases by a factor of K. If you know that your model is supposed to be linear with respect to some parameter or stream, you can use this fact to check your model: doubling the input should double the output.
+Many models are linear with respect to some of their input parameters and input streams.
+This means, among other things, that when we multiply the input by a constant K, the output also increases by a factor of K. If you know that your model is supposed to be linear with respect to some input parameter or input stream, you can use this fact to check your model: doubling the input should double the output.